Updated OMarch 1

-As of October 3, we will be at Level IV of our reopening plan.
+As of March 1, we are at Level IV of our reopening plan.
 What does this mean?

 - Broadcast services continue, with drive-thru communion available immediately following the service

-- Three services are available; all require pre-registration:
+- Three communion services are available; all require pre-registration:

 - Temperature checks & masks required at all CCFC events